zachgk/catln/docs/philosophy/context.md

 In addition, there are also some syntax sugars to make it easier to work with the context.
 Many methods will require a context to be called such as:

 ```
-// The println method requires the IO object to be part of the context when it is called
+# The println method requires the IO object to be part of the context when it is called
-// It then returns nothing (unit) inside of an updated context object
+# It then returns nothing (unit) inside of an updated context object
 println{IO io}(String s) -> {IO}()

-//It corresponds to the desugared form:
+# It corresponds to the desugared form:
 Context(val=println(String s), IO $io, $states...) -> Context(val=(), IO $newio, $newstates...)
 ```